lisp-mirror/lqml/readme.md

-On Sailfish it runs using **Qt5.15** and **qt-runner**, so it's not really 'native' (in a pure sense) and doesn't have native look and feel, but that's the only feasable way to run it on that platform, see [readme-sailfish](readme-sailfish.md).
+On Sailfish it runs using **Qt5.15** and **qt-runner**, so it's not really 'native' (in a pure sense) and doesn't have native look and feel, but that's the only feasible way to run it on that platform, see [readme-sailfish](readme-sailfish.md).